Harlestone Village Institute

 Harlestone Village Institute Fund Raising

 The village Institute is a valued facility.
 However, its future depends on the community supporting it, both through attending events and donations.
 Why not join the 200 club.
 This is the institute "lottery".
 Every month there is a first prize of £100 and runner up prizes as well.
 It costs just £2 per month for a ticket.
-Contact us for an application form.
-Or click application form to download a copy.
+Click application form to download a copy.

 Harlestone Village Institute Events